 1.2.
-Purposes of Step-by-step procedure handbook for EnMs in Institutional buildings
+Purposes of Step-by-step procedure handbook for EnMs in Public buildings

-In institutional buildings exists a huge potential to increase energy efficiency.
+In public buildings exists a huge potential to increase energy efficiency.
 Usually buildings are old, not renovated and the building users are not familiar with EnMS, which can lead to increase of energy efficiency in the building.
-Therefore, the aim of this tool is to encourage institutional building users to act in a more efficient way through introduction of theoretical part, best cases and most appropriate measures and tips for energy efficiency.
+Therefore, the aim of this tool is to encourage public building users to act in a more efficient way through introduction of theoretical part, best cases and most appropriate measures and tips for energy efficiency.
 The topics as energy policy, energy management, technical systems and ultimately the inclusion of building users in the planning of energy efficient measures are covered.
 The main concept of EnMS implementation is not only giving technical support such as smart meters introduction, but also to teach building users on more efficient everyday behaviour and habits.

 1.3.
-Usage of Step-by-step procedure handbook for EnMs in Institutional buildings
+Usage of Step-by-step procedure handbook for EnMs in Public buildings

 This tool has been developed to be introduced in the pilot actions under the project Together.
 It will be tested among other tools in all 85 pilot buildings spread in 7 different countries.
-Under the 8 pilot clusters of different project partners, institutional/administrative buildings represent 13% as illustrated in Figure 1.
+Under the 8 pilot clusters of different project partners, buildings frequently visited by public represent 15% as illustrated in Figure 1.